intaro/twig-sandbox-bundle/README.md

 ## Usage

 Define allowed properties and methods for your entities using annotation `@Sandbox`.
-Optionally you can add `type` option for annotation.
+Optional attributes:
-This option defines type of value that property stores or method returns.
+* `type`: This option defines type of value that property stores or method returns
+* `target`: This option defines fully qualified class name of object that property stores or method returns

-In your application you can use annotation reader to extract value of `type` option and use this value to perform additional checks or any other actions, for example, use twig filters according to value of the option.
+In your application you can use annotation reader to extract values of options and use this values to perform additional checks or any other actions, for example, use twig filters according to value of the option.

 ```php